+Cheating.
 There were three ways that we calculated the degree to which participants failed to heed the experimenter's instructions.
-First, we counted how many additional words that participants typed after the timer went off.
+First, we counted how many additional words participants typed after the timer went off.
 The more words people typed, the more they were seen to have cheated.
-The entire sample averaged 1.45 words (SD = 2.24) after the timer went off, and the averages varied across the 4 conditions from .50 words to 1.91 words.
-Second, we considered the time of participants' last keystroke, which indicated how long after the timer went off that participants continued to work.
-The maximum possible time was 300 seconds after the timer went off, as this was the time that the experimenter returned to the participant.
-Across the entire sample, the average time of the last keystroke was 50.33 seconds (SD = 62.19) after the timer went off, and across the 4 conditions the average time varied from 19.6 seconds to 67.6 seconds.
-Third, we created a binary variable whether the participants typed anything after the timer went off or not.
-This allows us to calculate the proportion of people who cheated.
-Across the entire sample, 58% (SD = 49.5%) of the participants typed at least one keystroke after the timer went off, and this varied across the 4 conditions (i.e., two cultures by two mirror conditions) from 42% to 71%.
+The entire sample averaged 1.45 words (SD = 2.24) after the timer went off, and the averages varied across the four conditions from 0.50 words to 1.91 words.
+Second, we considered the time of participants' last keystroke, which indicated the amount of time after the timer went off that participants continued to work.
+The maximum possible time was 300 s after the timer went off, as this was when the experimenter returned.
+Across the entire sample, the average time of the last keystroke was 50.33 s (SD = 62.19) after the timer went off, and across the four conditions, the average time varied from 19.6 s to 67.6 s.
+Third, we created a binary variable to indicate whether the participants typed anything after the timer went off or not.
+This allowed us to calculate the proportion of people who cheated.
+Across the entire sample, 58% (SD = 49.5%) of the participants typed at least one keystroke after the timer went off, and this varied across the four conditions (i.e., 2 cultures × 2 mirror conditions) from 42% to 71%.
 None of these measures would indicate any ceiling effects for any of the conditions.
 Each of these three variables reflects a slightly different measure of cheating, although we submit that the most sensitive measurement of cheating is the first variable, as it is the only measure that definitively assesses the amount that the participants cheated.

 First, using the best measure of normative compliance, we analyzed the number of words that participants listed after the timer had gone off.
-The distribution was highly positively skewed (skewness = 2.06, SE = .21), so we applied a negative binomial regression on each country sample.
-A negative binomial regression assumes the dependent variable is discrete (integer), non-negative, and has a zero mode, which characterizes the distribution of responses here.
-Maximum likelihood estimates are used for the coefficient estimates and standard errors are based on the observed information matrix (see Table 2).
-The analysis of the Canadian sample reveals a highly significant effect for the presence of the mirror ( $\beta = 1.45$ , SE = .43, p < .001), indicating that Canadian participants listed significantly more words after the timer when the mirror was absent.
-In contrast, the same analysis conducted within the Japanese sample revealed no significant effect ( $\beta = -.09$ , SE = .32, ns), indicating that the mirror had no effect on the Japanese participants.
-The 95% confidence intervals for these coefficient estimates are non-overlapping.
+The distribution was highly positively skewed (skewness = 2.06, SE = .21), so we applied a negative binomial regression on each country sample.2 A negative binomial regression assumes the dependent variable is discrete (integer) and nonnegative and has a zero mode, which characterizes the distribution of responses here.
+Maximum likelihood estimates are used for the coefficient estimates, and standard errors are based on the observed information matrix (see Table 2).
+The analysis of the Canadian sample reveals a highly significant effect for the presence of the mirror ($\beta = 1.45$, SE = .43, p < .001), indicating that when the mirror was absent, Canadian participants listed significantly more words after the timer went off than they did when the mirror was present.
+In contrast, the same analysis conducted within the Japanese sample revealed no significant effect ($\beta = -.09$, SE = .32, ns), indicating that the mirror had no effect on the Japanese participants.
+The 95% confidence intervals for these coefficient estimates are nonoverlapping.